pytorch/serve/examples/large_models/inferentia2/llama2/Readme.md

 # Large model inference on Inferentia2

-This document briefs on serving the [Llama 2](https://huggingface.co/meta-llama) model on [AWS Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) with streaming response support.
+This document briefs on serving the [Llama 2](https://huggingface.co/meta-llama) model on [AWS Inferentia2](https://aws.amazon.com/ec2/instance-types/inf2/) with [micro batching](https://github.com/pytorch/serve/tree/96450b9d0ab2a7290221f0e07aea5fda8a83efaf/examples/micro_batching) and [streaming response](https://github.com/pytorch/serve/blob/96450b9d0ab2a7290221f0e07aea5fda8a83efaf/docs/inference_api.md#curl-example-1) support.

 Inferentia2 uses [Neuron SDK](https://aws.amazon.com/machine-learning/neuron/) which is built on top of PyTorch XLA stack.
 For large model inference [`transformers-neuronx`](https://github.com/aws-neuron/transformers-neuronx) package is used that takes care of model partitioning and running inference.

 Let's take a look at the steps to prepare our model for inference on Inf2 instances.

 **Note** To run the model on an Inf2 instance, the model gets compiled as a preprocessing step.
 As part of the compilation process, to generate the model graph, a specific batch size is used.
 Following this, when running inference, we need to pass the same batch size that was used during compilation.
-This example uses batch size is configured in `model-config.yaml`.
+This batch size and micro batch size for this example are present in `model-config.yaml`.

 ### Step 1: Inf2 instance